siddharthramanan/Sparse-PCA-MLSE/README.md

 This is an example of my workflow:
 ![MLSE_WM_Workflow](https://user-images.githubusercontent.com/88196987/232834166-b5b1d69a-2488-41ed-b4ab-ac28436a61b3.jpg)

 Sparse PCA requires hyper parameter (sparsity parameter) tuning.
-I found this resource - Tibshirani group (the one that initially proposed sparse PCA) have a package of their own called PMA.
+I found this resource from the Tibshirani group (the one that initially proposed sparse PCA) in a package called PMA.
 It is described in more detail here: https://academic.oup.com/biostatistics/article/10/3/515/293026.
-That package has a sparse PCA and a cross-validation algorithm that helps with tuning parameter selection.
+PMA package has a sparse PCA and a cross-validation algorithm that helps with tuning parameter selection.
 The package also allows to do orthogonal PCA if needed.
 As part of the PMA package, the SPC algorithm runs a sparse PCA with penalty applied to columns (not rows)

 The excerpt of the code for sparse PCA is here:
 Main steps involve: (i) choose number of components = 36 as we derived from component selection (code not shown here); (ii) for sparsity parameter tuning, run SPC.CV; (iii) store the sumabsv sparsity parameter as a variable; (iv) plug it into the SPC; (v) save the u output as rotated SCORES, the v output as rotated LOADINGS, and the prop.var.explained as VAR EXPL